 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Electric heaters with solar water heating.
 Electric oven, ceramic hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV with Freeview, DVD, CD/radio, iPod dock, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, highchair and stairgate on request.
 Off road parking for 2 cars.
 Bike storage on request.
 Front and side enclosed lawned garden with decked patio and furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 3 miles, pub 2 miles.
+Note: Part of the road leading to the property is a steep, narrow single track lane.
 Note: Lodge is accessed from car park down a 20 yards woodland path and there are a number of external steps to access the lodge.
 Note: Unfenced stream 5 yards from property, children and pets to be supervised.

 - Last minute

 About the location